Ivana Trump, Donald Trump’s first wife, dies at 73

 She met Donald Trump during a modeling trip to New York City in 1976.
 They were married the following year.

-Their relationship was the source of tabloid fodder.
+The Trumps’ relationship was often fodder for the tabloids.
 They divorced in 1992, following his affair with actress Marla Maples.

-Donald Trump married Marla Maples in 1993.
-She gave birth to his fourth child, Tiffany Trump, the same year.
+Donald Trump married Maples in 1993.
+She gave birth to his fourth child, Tiffany, the same year.
 They divorced in 1999.

 In 2005, Trump married Melania Knauss, a Slovenian model and mother of their son, Barron, who was born the year after their wedding.